ZachLuttrell/UCSD_Capstone/README.md

 ## Summary

 This project was designed with accessibility and cost-efficiency in mind.
-The semantic segmentation model was built using freely available Sentinel-2 imagery to ensure that a wide range of sectors, including humanitarian aid, non-profits, and NGOs, could utilize the system without incurring prohibitive costs.
+The semantic segmentation model was initially built through altering the SpaceNet 7 Challenge dataset to fit the resolution for this use case.
+Later, this was augmented with freely available Sentinel-2 imagery to ensure that this model generalized better to varying density and terrain scenarios.

 The system leverages a UNet-based deep learning model to automatically extract building footprints from satellite images, and the deployment is hosted using no-cost cloud services.
-While the current deployment meets the project's goals, the architecture is designed to be scalable for future demands, such as higher resolution imagery or additional features like regular retraining pipelines.
+While the current deployment meets the project's goals, the architecture is designed to be scalable for future demands, such as higher resolution imagery or additional features.

 ---